alirios/RogueCaves/readme.md

 ----
 * ALife still occasionally teleports due to pathing errors.
 * ALife continues to calculate paths that broke in the past.
-* ALife "waits" if someone inhabits a tunnel.
 * Crash on line 179 of pathfinding.py.
+* Only let ALife clip if the two have active paths.

 Current Version: 04.11.2012A
 ----------------------------
 Added
 -----
 * Optimized draw_screen() for caves.
+* ALife clips through fellow workers.

 Previous Version: 04.09.2012A
 ----------------------------